rcqls/wedge/README.md

 # Wedge probability computation

 This `R` package `wedge` is devoted to the computation of wedge probabilities.
-It includes two efficient functions using pure `R` vectorization and `Rcpp` (interfacing `C++` code directly in the `R` system).
+It includes two functions using pure `R` vectorization and `Rcpp` (interfacing `C++` code directly in the `R` system).

 ## Installation

-Currently, the installation of the package is made using the `devtools` package:
+Installation `wedge` using the `devtools` package:

 ```{bash}
 devtools::install_github("rcqls/wedge")
 ```

-For Windows and macOS users, it is also possible to provide the binaries to easily installation without compilation.
-Ask the authors if you are interested.
+Binaries for Windows and MacOS are available upon request

-## Interested in faster computation of wedge probabilities?
+## Interested in parallel computation?

 A companion `R` package [`wedgeParallel`](http://github.com/rcqls/wedgeParallel) is also available.
-It takes advantage of the multicore inside our modern computers.
-To install it, simply execute the following line in a terminal:
+It takes full advantage of the multicore architecture of your computer.
+To install it, run the following line in a terminal:

 ```{bash}
 devtools::install_github("rcqls/wedgeParallel")